wangtao0101/vscode-js-import/README.md

 ![GitHub Logo](https://github.com/wangtao0101/vscode-js-import/blob/master/img/autofix.gif?raw=true)

 ## Support import in multiple line and support comment in any where
-If origin import statement occupies multiple lines or exceed max-line option , we will turn into multiple line mode and carefully handle comments.
+If origin import statement occupies multiple lines or exceed maxLine option , we will turn into multiple line mode and carefully handle comments.

 Here we add a new namedImport 'e':